micheal-ngige/task-manager/backend/Readme.md

     ├── package.json
     └── README.md
 Contributing
-Contributions are welcome!
+Contributions are welcome to improve the app!
 Please feel free to submit a Pull Request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.